 To optimize a post for a keyword, click on the menu icon (the three dots) from the keyword row and click on Optimize for this. (as shown in the screenshot below)

 To 100% optimize a post/page for a certain keyword, follow the guidance provided by the Squirrly SEO Live Assistant feature.

 To see if your website ranked for a keyword, you need to send that keyword to the Rank Checker section of Squirrly SEO.
 For this, click on the menu icon (the three dots) from the keyword row and select Send to Rank Checker. (as shown in the image below)

 You also have the option to Send keywords from Briefcase to Rank Checker in bulk.
 Select the keywords you want to send to Rank Checker, then go to Bulk Actions, select Send to Rankings and then click on Apply.

 Also check out the video below if you want to learn more about how to check the position in Google for a keyword using Squirrly.

 People’s interest in a certain topic can and will most likely fluctuate depending on the time of the year, different events, trends that appear, and so on.

 So, over time, a keyword could have different research results. (for example, if kitten heels come back in style, the interest for topics such as how to style kitten heels will grow, and the search volume for keywords related to that topic will temporarily grow as well).

-Therefore, it’s important to know if a keyword is still trending or if its search volume has changed.
+Therefore, it’s important to know if a keyword’s search volume has changed.
 Make sure to check the evolution of the keywords you’ve stored in Briefcase, and refresh the research.

 To refresh the research for a keyword, click on the menu icon (the three dots) from the keyword row and select Refresh Research. (as shown in the screenshot below)